 The FOAM Game

 A well known North American chair seating company offers a “non-prorated” foam warranty against “the complete breakdown” of their foam.
-Are you kidding me?
-That could mean DUST and is completely unenforceable.
 Probably worded as such because much of their foam over the years has been remanufactured foam from older discarded foam.
 While it’s cheaper for manufacturing purposes, it’s also vastly inferior to new high quality commercial foam.

 Remember, a foam warranty should be specific about what is covered, for how long and how a problem will be resolved if it occurs.